microsoft/cordova-plugin-code-push/README.md

     *NOTE: You [must](http://microsoft.github.io/code-push/docs/cli.html#link-4) create a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring seperate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS, so you don't need to add the additional `<platform>` element as illustrated above.*

-    Beginning from version **TO_DO** you can sign your update bundles (for more information about code-signing please refer to relevant documentation [section](https://github.com/Microsoft/code-push/blob/master/cli/README.md#code-signing)).
+    Beginning from version **1.10.0** you can sign your update bundles (for more information about code signing please refer to relevant documentation [section](https://github.com/Microsoft/code-push/blob/master/cli/README.md#code-signing)).
 In order to enable code signing for Cordova application you should setup public key to verify bundles signature by providing following `preference` setting in `config.xml`:

      ```xml
     <platform name="android">